 The identity of the prisoner;

-- The identity of the prisoner's custodian;
+The identity of the prisoner's custodian;

-- The time, date and place of the requested court hearing; and
+The time, date and place of the requested court hearing; and

-- The issues to be addressed at that time by the court (e.g., the factual and legal basis asserted by a prisoner upon which the court is asked to rule the imprisonment unlawful.).
+The issues to be addressed at that time by the court (e.g., the factual and legal basis asserted by a prisoner upon which the court is asked to rule the imprisonment unlawful).